BeeGees: stayin' alive in chained BFT: Related Work Liveness issues in CLSO protocols

-\textbf{LSO.} In the previous example, a single leader drives the full protocol (we refer to this as a \textit{stable leader}).
+\textbf{LSO.} In the previous example, a single leader drives the full protocol (a \textit{stable leader}).
 It is responsible for deciding which block to include next in the chain, for collecting replica votes, for creating the corresponding QC and broadcasting it to all replicas.
-This raises fairness concerns; malicious leader can censor operations, penalize specific users or influence operation ordering.
-In the \textit{leader-speak-once} (LSO) model, each view lasts for the duration of a single phase of the protocol only, thus minimizing each leader's influence on new proposals.
-A leader receives votes, forms a QC, proposes the next block, and is immediately rotated out (Figure~\ref{fig:lso}).
-Upon receiving the block proposal, replicas then directly increment their view and send their votes to the \textit{next} leader in the rotation.
+Many BFT protocols adopt this paradigm and do not rotate leaders in the absence of failures~\cite{aardvark,kotla10zyzzyva, castro1999pbft, gueta2019sbft} among others.
+This raises fairness concerns; malicious leader can censor operations, penalize specific users or influence operation ordering \cite{daian2019flash}.
+A plethora of recent work addresses order-related fairness issues in BFT systems \cite{zhang2020, kelkar2020order, kelkar2021themis, Bullshark, suri2021basil, danezis2022narwhal, malkhi2022maximal, heimbach2022sok}.
+While fairness concerns in chained BFT protocols can be mitigated by carefully optimizing the leader-selection process using leader reputation schemes like Carousel~\cite{carousel}, the problem cannot be fully side-stepped.
+In the \textit{leader-speak-once} (LSO) model, each view lasts for the duration of a single protocol phase, thus minimizing each leader's influence on new proposals.
+A leader receives votes, forms a QC, proposes the next block, and is immediately rotated out.
+Upon receiving the block proposal, replicas directly increment their view and send their votes to the \textit{next} leader in the rotation.